 Four leading Catholic theologians in Britain have written an open letter to the English bishops giving a warning of the threat to the welfare of the Roman Catholic Church emanating from Cardinal Joseph Ratzinger, prefect of the Congregation for the Doctrine of the Faith in Rome.
 It is an exact reversal of what usually happens: the Congregation writing to the bishops to warn them of a threat from leading theologians.

-It is in the form of four signed articles in the present edition of New Blackfriars, the Oxford Dominican journal.
+It is in the form of four signed articles in the present edition of the Oxford Dominican journal.
 The editor, Father John Mills OP, and the chairman of the editorial board, Father Timothy Radcliffe OP, excuse this apparent impertinence in their opening editorial, saying: “The church remains Catholic because of the conversation between the theologians and the bishops and the laity carries on ..
 The four theologians who are here writing .. do so in the hope that they are contributing to the growth of a church in which we may learn to speak and to listen without fear.”

 All four are committee members of the new Catholic Theological Association and one, Father Jack Mahoney SJ, is its president.
 He is a former principal of Heythrop College, London University, where he teaches moral and pastoral theology.